What Does a VPN Actually Hide, and Who From?

 NOTE: A VPN does not hide your IP address from your ISP, government, employer, network administrator, or cybercriminals on the local network.
 It is only hidden from the websites you visit and any third-parties that they choose to share information with.

-2. Your Physical Location From Websites & Apps
+2. Your Physical Location from Websites & Apps

 Websites and apps can vary their content based on your geographic location.
 Netflix, for example, has a different catalog of movies and TV shows for US users than it does for Japanese users.